The Warming Shelter will be open Friday, February 3rd & Saturday, February 4th. Guest check in is at 5pm.

 - AM Coffee Makers arrive at 5:30am to relieve overnight hosts and prepare the coffee as guests wake up.

 - Breakfast is served at 7am sharp.
 Early risers prepare or purchase a hot breakfast for our guests who will be exiting the space during the day.
+TO GO bags are awesome as some folks wait to eat breakfast until later in the day.
+Breakfast for 65 people is needed.

 - Laundry Team – launders blankets at off-site commercial laundry mat in preparation for the next shelter.
+Can be done the day or days after the shelter ends.

 The Shelter Costs approximately $300 a night to Operate